It was probably my first introduction to Mod. Although to me, The Jam’s All Mod Cons was just a brilliant album. And 46 years on, it still is.

 It was probably a risk setting themselves free of their peers.
 I suspect some people would have loved more of the same.
 They always do.
 But the years since have shown that Paul Weller is never afraid to take a risk.
 Sometimes they work, sometimes they don’t.
 But if you stand still, the world moves on without you.

 It wasn’t just the music, it was the look too.
 The cover of All Mod Cons was a triumph of minimalism.
 It said so much but offered so little visually.
 A bleak room, parquet flooring and the three band members.
-And being brought up in a terraced house in Bolton, I knew what ‘bleak’ was.
+And being brought up in that terraced house in Bolton, I knew what ‘bleak’ was.

 Bruce Foxton in those black and white shoes and white blazer, Rick Buckler in basketball boots and button-down and Paul Weller at the back in slim blue trousers and white shirt.
 It really wasn’t punk anymore.
 It was a laid-back look that was as much a statement as the music.
 The rear cover with just the instruments even more.